About This Pulled Pork on Grill Recipe

 - Place a disposable/foil drip pan in a location that will be under the meat during cooking.
 This is usually the center, under the top, main grill grate.Ensure the grill is preheated.
 Pour about 4-6 cups of hot tap water into the drip pan.
 Place the roast (indirect heating) on the grill grate, ensuring the water drip pan is under that grate.
 Roast fat side down gives a better, dark crust.
 Fat side up gives better flavor; it's your choice.
 Charcoal or heat source should not be under the roast.

-- Cover the grill and work to acquire and maintain 250°-275°F, throughout the cooking process.
-Recover to that temperature range each time after you remove and recover the grill lid, e.g., in turning the roast, refilling water or your heat source such as charcoal.
-You can optionally turn the roast each time you've removed the lid.
+- Cover the grill and work to acquire and maintain 275°-325°F, throughout the cooking process.
+Recover to that temperature range each time after you remove and recover the grill lid, e.g., in adding more charcoal or water.
+You can optionally turn the roast each time you've removed the lid but it's not necessary.

-- After about 4 hours, the internal temp of the roast will reach about 190° to a little over 200°F, and it's now done.
+- After about 4 hours (for 8 lbs. roast), the internal temp of the roast will reach about 190°F to a little over 200°F, and it's now done.
+If not, let it cook longer.
+The lowest temp can be 170°F but, there would be some pork that won't shred easily and it will need to be chopped up.
 Remove the roast carefully and let it set for about 30 minutes before cutting and shredding.

 Shredding, Serving, Storage

 - Ensure the roast is in a deep large bowl or roasting pan.
 Before shredding, review if there are any large fat sections to remove.
-Then, begin to take it apart using the shredding claws.
+Then, begin to take it apart using the shredding claws (or sturdy forks).
 Tougher pieces can be cutup with a knife.

 - Optionally, add your preferred barbecue sauce now or leave it up to each individual.
 Whether it's for sandwiches or a bulk main course, enjoy its grilled and seasoned flavor!